What is the purpose of the Johns Hopkins Clinical Research Scholars program?

 If I accept a position at another institution, may I transfer my KL2 award there?

-The KL2 is an institutional career development award granted to Johns Hopkins through the Institute of Clinical and Translational Research.
+The KL2 is an institutional career development award granted to the Johns Hopkins Institute of Clinical and Translational Research.
 Awards are non-transferrable.
 Scholars who leave Johns Hopkins will have their award terminated and will not be able to continue to receive funding from the Clinical Research Scholars program.

 Are KL2 scholars eligible to apply for the NIH Loan Repayment Program?